godonnell2/graceodonnell/_posts/2017-06-19-striking-soundbites-imagery.markdown

 ### Leave The Camera Rolling

-I personally like to leaving the camera rolling before and after the interview sometimes when the interviewee is most relaxed and you’re just having a conversation you’ll get the best results.
+I personally like to leave the camera rolling before and after the interview.
+Sometimes when the interviewee is most relaxed and you’re just having a conversation you’ll get the best results.

 ### Where Should The Participant Look